-Council shall determine where a development or financial contribution will be sought.
+Council will determine where a development or financial contribution will be sought in accordance with this policy.
 Council has the authority to set the quantum of those contributions.
-If Council so wishes, it may delegate this authority, wholly or in part to a Development Contributions Committee, by resolution of Council.
+If Council so wishes, it may delegate this authority, wholly or in part to a Development Contributions Committee , by resolution of Council.
 The Chief Executive Officer will ensure the policy is implemented.